plawtr/scupr-client/README.md

 Phone app for Уonder!
 ================

-This iphone app was my final project at Makers Academy.
+This iphone app was my final project at [Makers Academy].
 Together with Andrey Krahmal ([@plawtr]) we built Yonnder! in 10 very intentse days full of coding.

 ##Technologies:
 - The app is built using Phonegap framework together with Ionic for styling.
 - It is written in Haml and Coffeescript (and compiled into HTML and Javascript).
 - Handlebars are used to produce the different templates.
-- It comunicates with the server ([scuper]) through JQuery requests getting and posting JSON data.
+- It comunicates with the server ([scupr]) through JQuery requests getting and posting JSON data.
 - Provides directions by accessing Google maps API.

 ##Plugins: